SebaCape/SebaCape/README.md

-This Github page is where I will post repositories of mine both public and private, primarily for portfolio and storage purposes of my projects.
+This Github page is where I will post repositories of mine both public and private, primarily for portfolio and archival purposes of my projects.

 Even if I find some of my past projects inefficient or poorly written, it is important that I keep them